nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## **Modifying Resident Data**

-In order to maintain the database, we have provided several basic commands such as `add`, `edit`, `delete` and `clear` to help you modify resident data within **RC4HDB**.
+In order to maintain the database, we have provided several **basic commands** such as `add`, `edit`, `delete` and `clear` to help you modify resident data within RC4HDB.

 Note:
-* **RC4HDB** does not allow duplicate residents to exist within the database, as a measure to prevent unintentional adding of duplicate residents.
+* RC4HDB **does not allow duplicate residents** to exist within the database, as a measure to prevent unintentional adding of duplicate residents.
 * Two residents are considered duplicates of each other if any of the following are same:
   * Matriculation number
   * Phone number